 Dr. Randy Korotev is a lunar geochemist.
 He has studied lunar samples and their chemical compositions since 1969 when the Apollo 11 astronauts collected the first lunar samples on the Moon and brought them to Earth (Haskin et al., 1970).
 He received both his B.S.
 (1971) and Ph.D.
 (1976) degrees in chemistry from the University of Wisconsin – Madison.
 Since 1979 he has been at Washington University in Saint Louis, where he is a retired research professor.
 Before retiring, he ran a laboratory for INAA (instrumental neutron activation analysis), a technique that can determine the concentrations of 30 or more chemical elements in small samples without destroying the samples.
 He has analyzed more than 5800 Apollo lunar samples and exactly 78 samples from the Russian Luna missions by INAA.
-He studied the first lunar meteorite to be recognized, ALHA 81005 (Korotev et al., 1983), and has studied most of the subsequently found lunar meteorites.
+He studied the first lunar meteorite to be recognized, ALHA 81005 (Korotev et al., 1983), and has studied many of the subsequently found lunar meteorites.
 He has analyzed more than 2242 samples of lunar meteorites by INAA.
 He was a member of the 1988-89 ANSMET team, which collected more than 870 meteorites from the Lewis Cliff and MacAlpine Hills areas of Antarctica, including lunar meteoriteMAC88104/5and martian meteoriteLEW 88516.
 He has served on the Curation and Planning Team for Extraterrestrial Materials (CAPTEM, a NASA advisory group), the Meteorite Working Group (MWG, an NASA advisory group), and was an associate editor of the journal Meteoritics & Planetary Science for 15 years.
 He is a member and fellow of The Meteoritical Society.
 He has authored and co-authorednumerous scientific papersabout the Moon, lunar meteorites, earthworms, aluminum foil, coal fly ash, birds, and some other things.

 Before becoming a scientist Dr. Korotev worked as a paper boy, furniture deliverer and installer, dish washer, playground instructor, factory worker, and scrap-metal torch man.
 He regards himself as a pretty good photographer and cook.
 In his spare time, he is an avid birder.
 You can read more about himhere.